clarus/coq-blog/next_posts/Pluto: a first web server written in Coq.md

 We log the current time in RFC 1123 format with a welcome message and bind to the server socket.
 The handler is listening while there are new clients connecting, and runs the `handle_client` method for each.
 This program may never terminate, while we are writing pure Coq without explicit non-termination monad.
 The non-termination effect is provided by the monad reader, which is compiled to OCaml as an infinite loop listening to the system pipe.

 ## Future work
-...
+We learn many things writing a realistic example of a web server in Coq, especially in the way of implementing side effects.
+We also shown that it is possible to use Coq as a programming language to write interactive and concurrent softwares.

+Our main goal now is to extend our DSL of computations with a specification and a certification mechanism.
+We would like to write a specification of the non-purely functional part of our web server and prove its correctness, exploiting the unique ability of Coq to marry proofs and programs.

 Note: *Pluto is also the only planet discovered and undiscovered by the Americans.
-The [New Horizons](http://en.wikipedia.org/wiki/New_Horizons) space probe should allow us to know more about this mysterious object.*
+The [New Horizons](http://en.wikipedia.org/wiki/New_Horizons) space probe should give us more insights about this mysterious object.*